appuio/docs/services/webserver/webserver.rst

     :linenos:
     :emphasize-lines: 6, 12, 18

-Although most commands should be understandable by their respective comments, there is one very important concept we would like to emphasize: OpenShift enforces that the main process inside a container must be executed by an unnamed user with numerical id (see #1).
+Most commands should be understandable by their respective comments (for a reference see #1).

-This is due to security concerns about the permissions of the root user inside a container and its access to the outer docker host.
-If the webserver is ultimately deployed to OpenShift, the platform will assign a random numerical id to the container's main process.
+There is one very important concept we would like to emphasize: OpenShift enforces that the main process inside a container must be executed by an unnamed user with numerical id (see #2).
+This is due to security concerns about the permissions of the root user inside a container as it might break out and access the host.
+If the webserver is ultimately deployed to OpenShift, the platform will assign a random numerical id in place of the defined id 1001.

-Due to the above, the official nginx image had to be configured differently, as it wants to run as root in its default configuration (which would cause the deployment on OpenShift to fail).
-We need to copy a customized nfinx configuration into the container, which is done on line 12 of the above Dockerfile (see #2 and #3).
+Due to these security restrictions, the official nginx image has to be configured differently, as it normally wants to run as root (which would cause the deployment on OpenShift to fail).
+We need to use a customized nfinx configuration such that the process doesn't get killed by OpenShift.
+Said configuration is copied into the container on line 12 of the above Dockerfile (see #3 and #4).

-The most important customizations needed in order to run nginx on APPUiO are shown in the source extract below (refer to the sources for the full config).
+The most important customizations needed in order to run nginx on APPUiO are shown in the source extract below:

 .. literalinclude:: source/docker/nginx.conf
     :language: nginx